joshua-mason/court-tracker/README.md

 ## Court Tracker

-Get notified when tennis courts you care about open up.
+Get notified when tennis courts you care about open up due to cancellations.
 Zero infrastructure - runs entirely on Google Apps Script.

 ### Overview